Table of Contents

 10 milliliters of alcohol translates into exactly 400 drops of alcohol.
 If you put 200 micrograms into the bottle, then 2 drops = 1 microgram LSD (if you put only 100 microgram LSD, then 4 drops = 1 microgram LSD)

 Take between 10-20 drops (or 20-40 drops if you only put 100 microgram LSD) depending on your sweet spot.

 Another option: research chemicals

 To ensure that you microdose 100% accurately, research chemicals can be a safer option.
 These substances are produced legally in a lab, which guarantees the potency they indicate.
-In contrast, LSD is being sold on the black market; a vendor will often tell you their supply is more potent than it is.
+In contrast, LSD is being sold on the black market and a vendor will often tell you their supply is more potent than it actually is.
 Our partner shop sells ready-to-use 1cP-LSD bottles for microdosing (EU customers only).